swiftlang/swift/docs/StringDesign.rst

 - In-place modification of uniquely-owned buffers

-As a result, copying_ and slicing__ strings, in particular, can be viewed by most programmers as being “almost free.”
+As a result, copying_ and slicing__ strings, in particular, can be viewed by most programmers as being "almost free."

 __ sliceable_